 The lengths of conduit have one smooth and and one hubbed or bell end.
 When joining lengths of conduit, you simply solvent-glue the smooth end of one piece into the hubbed socket of another piece.
 Lengths of conduit can be cut with any saw, but the best way to cut PVC conduit is with a PVC tubing cutter, of the same type used to cut PVC plumbing pipe.

-It comes in a small metal can with a twist-off cap.
-Attached to the cap is an applicator that looks like a pom pom on the end of a stiff wire.
-A small can of cement is suitable for conduit up to about 3" in diameter.
-For 3" or larger, it's better to use a large can, which has a larger applicator.
+The "glue" used to join rigid PVC conduit and fittings is officially called PVC solvent cement.
+It comes in a small metal can with a twist-off cap, and is the same material used to join PVC plastic plumbing pipes and fittings.
+The cap includes an applicator sponge attached to a wire stem.
+A small can of cement has an applicator pad suitable for conduit up to about 3 inches in diameter.
+For conduit larger than 3 inches (very rare in residential use), it's better to use a large can, which has a larger applicator pad.